How to Measure Employee Engagement

 Employee pulse surveys

 Most companies still focus on yearly or quarterly surveys, which are not very reliable for measuring employee engagement.
-For one, they offer a glimpse into an employee’s current feelings, which is then applied to a considerable period (a quarter or a year).
-Basing a year-long strategy on this is not what you should be doing.
+They offer a glimpse into an employee’s current feelings, which is then applied to a considerable period (a quarter or a year).
+Basing a year-long strategy on this is not recommended since it does not offer a truthful and transparent overview of the employee's actual engagement.

 Pro Tip?
 You can easily design and send out simple pulse surveys through the Ambassify platform.
-This way, you don’t have to invest in creating your proprietary survey software, nor do you have additional expenses of using another third-party provider.
+This way, you don’t have to invest in creating your proprietary survey software, nor do you have the additional expense of using another third-party provider.

 Aside from performance reviews and other structured interviews, managers in your company should take the time to talk to employees about various aspects of engagement.
 These meetings should be less formal, and the employees need to be told that they can be as honest and as forthcoming as they want to be.

-One of the essential tools for measuring employee engagement (and drilling into it) are exit interviews — that is, with employees who are leaving the company to find out why they are exiting.
+One of the essential tools for measuring employee engagement is exit interviews: formal or informal chats with employees who are leaving the company to find out why they are doing it.

-On top of that, these so-called “stay interviews” give you a chance to have a frank conversation with an employee about what makes them still contribute to the company.
-More often than not, you will find out the company’s strong points and the things that need to be improved on as you move forward.
+These so-called 'stay interviews' give you a chance to have a frank conversation with an employee about what makes them want to contribute to the company.
+This is an easy and effective way to find out the company’s strong points and the things that need to be improved on as you move forward — and it shows you care about their opinions and about doing better and better.

 Employee net promoter score